Furkanzmc/cppnorth-2024-shoulders-we-stand-on/pages/act-2.md

 - **Time-sharing**: Innovated the concept of sharing computing resources among multiple users.

 <!--

-- One of the key figures who built on these foundations was John McCarthy.
-- Inspired by Turing and von Neumann's work, McCarthy made strides in AI and programming languages
+- Inspired by Turing and von Neumann's work in stored-program concept, formalization of computation, game theory, and mathematical rigor, McCarthy made strides in AI and programming languages
 - Best known
   - Coined the term AI while organizing the Dartmouth Round Table in 1956
   - Considered the birth of AI as a field of study.